lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-23-Propositions_as_Types.md

 The most faithful realisation of this scheme is [Martin-Löf type theory](https://lawrencecpaulson.github.io/tag/Martin-Löf_type_theory).

 As soon as we impose irrelevance of proofs, this beautiful scheme falls apart.
-The point of the intuitionist interpretation is to capture the structure of proofs/evidence; with irrelevance, even
+The point of the intuitionist interpretation is to capture the structure of the proofs/evidence; with irrelevance, even
 $A+B$ can have at most one element.

 Proof assistants do not actually use propositions as types